rancher/docs/content/rancher/v2.x/en/installation/ha-server-install-external-lb/_index.md

 9. [Backup Your RKE Config File](#9-backup-your-rke-config-file)

-	After you've completed configuration of the RKE config file: 1. it's no longer a template, since you'll be using it, and 2. you should backup the RKE config file to a safe place.
-You can reuse this file for upgrades later.
+	After you've completed configuration of the RKE config file: 1. it's no longer a template since you'll be using it, and 2. you should back up the RKE config file to a safe place.
+You will reuse this file for upgrades later.

 10. [Run RKE](#10-run-rke)